To all prospective EU students! Applications for our 2017 EU Medical Admissions Test are now open. The 2017 Medical...

 The number of places available for non-EU citizens is established as 50 according to the 2017 Call for applications for non-EU citizens.

-Humanitas UKCAT test will take place on 18 – 26 April 2017 in more than 100 countries worldwide.
-Candidates who already sat the UKCAT test between July and October 2016 do not need to sit the test again.
+Humanitas UKCAT test has taken place on 18 – 26 April 2017 in more than 100 countries worldwide.

 10 merit-based scholarships worth between 7.000 and 10.000 €/year each are available for students who will rank in the first 10 positions of the test ranking.